 Social, Emotional, and Behavioral Benefits of Filial Therapy for Both Children and Parents

-During filial therapy, children will have a safe and fun outlet to express themselves and communicate with their parents.
-Likewise, parents can increase their listening skills, which will help them better understand their children, thus establishing trust, which can further develop their confidence as parents.
+During filial therapy, children have a safe and fun outlet to express themselves and communicate with their parents.
+Likewise, parents can increase their listening skills, which will help them better understand their children.
+As parents become more attentive and understanding, it helps to establish trust between them and their child.
+They also further develop their confidence as parents.

-Allotting this bonding time between child and parents can allow parents to pay special attention to their child, which can boost the child's self-esteem, reduce any troubling behavior, and better the relationship between the child and parents overall.
+Within the setting of the play area, the child feels empowered to explore feelings they may not otherwise express.
+The parents get the opportunity to see and understand the underlying emotions which might be driving the child's behavior.
+Allotting this bonding time between each child and each parent gives parents the chance to pay special attention to a specific child.
+This can boost the child's self-esteem, reduce any troubling behavior, and better the relationship between the child and parents overall.

-Filial therapy can also provide as a suitable location for a child to improve his or her problem-solving skills through the act of play and give the parents the opportunity to learn how to handle frustrating situations through the parenting techniques that they learned through the therapist in earlier sessions.
+Filial therapy can also provide a suitable location for a child to improve his or her problem-solving skills through the act of play.
+It also gives the parents the opportunity to learn how to handle frustrating situations through the parenting techniques that they learned from the therapist in earlier sessions.

 Other Means of Expression

-Yet another way for a child or parent to express the tension between their relationship is to talk about in a talk therapy such as those that are offered through BetterHelp, an online platform that allows the client to speak to a professional through messaging, by phone, or by video chat.
+Yet another way for a child or parent to express the tension within their relationship is to talk about these concerns using a talk counseling approach such as those that are offered through BetterHelp, an online platform that allows the client to speak to a professional through messaging, by phone, or by video chat.

 Previous ArticleWhat To Know Before your Child Begins Therapy